Dighton Lawn Edging Services

 Integration with Municipal Sidewalk, Curbing & ADA Accessibility Requirements

-Lawn edging near sidewalks and curbing in Dighton must be coordinated with municipal infrastructure improvements and ADA accessibility standards.
-This includes ensuring flush transitions, curb ramps, and alignment with sidewalk replacement schedules.
-Oversight is provided by the Building and Inspections Department, with input from the Planning Board and Engineering Department for drainage.
+Lawn edging near sidewalks and curbing in Dighton must align with municipal infrastructure improvements and ADA accessibility standards, including flush transitions and curb ramps.
+Projects should be coordinated with the Building Department, Planning Board, and Engineering Department to ensure compliance with drainage and accessibility requirements.
 Public safety is paramount—use proper signage, barriers, and maintain emergency vehicle access.
-For projects impacting traffic, coordinate with the Police Department for control measures.
-All work must comply with municipal engineering standards and may require inspection and a certificate of completion.
+For work affecting traffic, coordinate with the Police Department for control measures.
+All installations must meet municipal engineering standards and may require inspection and a certificate of completion.

 Dighton Planning Board